Rob Elliot: Charlton Athletic

 Born in Greenwich, London, Elliot began his career with non-League side Erith Town before moving to Charlton Athletic, the team he had supported as a child, when he was 17.
 After becoming a professional player with the Addicks in 2004, he was sent out on loan twice during the 2004–05 season; first to Bishop's Stortford and then Notts County, where he made his Football League debut.

 The following season, Elliot spent most of the season on loan at the Conference National club Accrington Stanley, replacing fellow Charlton goalkeeper Darren Randolph who had been on loan at Stanley earlier in the year.
 He was part of the Accrington Stanley team which won promotion to the Football League as runaway champions, saving a vital penalty from Woking's Justin Richards in the match which guaranteed them promotion.
 He joined Stanley again on loan during the 2006–07 season, but failed to displace Ian Dunbavin as the club's first choice goalkeeper.
 He was voted the best keeper of the past decade for Accrington Stanley in 2010 by numerous key figures for the club, including manager John Coleman.

 Back at Charlton, Elliot was considered to be behind Nicky Weaver and Darren Randolph for most of the 2007–08 season.
 After Randolph moved to Bury on loan Elliot was promoted to second choice.
 He made an unexpected debut for Charlton on 5 April 2008 after Weaver had been sent off in a match against Plymouth Argyle.
 He made his first start for Charlton in a League Cup defeat to Yeovil Town in August 2008.
 During the 2008–09 season, he displaced Weaver and established himself as the club's first choice goalkeeper.
-A string of impressive performances contributing to a record breaking start to a season for Charlton in 2009–10 led to him signing a contract extension committing him to the club until 2012.
+A string of impressive performances contributing to a record breaking start to a season for Charlton in the 2009–10 season led to him signing a contract extension committing him to the club until 2012.
 In August 2011, Newcastle United made an offer of £100,000 which was rejected by Charlton.